tomcl/issie/docs/coolFeatures.md

 ---
 layout: page
-title: "Cool Features"
+title: "Features"
 permalink: /cool-features/
 ---

-# Cool Features list
+# Features list

-ISSIE provides numerous cool features to help you create nice and readable schematics.
+ISSIE provides numerous features to help you create nice and readable schematics.
 These are analysed in the table below:

 | Feature | How | Explanation   |
 | :----:      |    :----:   |    :----:     |